Nanasaki-Ai/Bangkok-Intersection/README.md

 ## Step 2: Region-based Trajectory Filtering

-This step processes the original trajectory data in **two stages**:
+This step processes the original trajectory data in **three stages**:

 *Stage 1:* Filter the original trajectory to identify the vehicle IDs of interest.